loganbradley/Python-Games/README.md

 # Python-Games
-This repository is for Python games.
+This repository is my Python games.
 Try them out!